Doit4u-COMPS380F/Photoblog/README.md

 # Photoblog by Doit4u
-#### Purpose: A small website taht allows photo uploading and comment writing, which is easy to use by normal users.
+#### Purpose: A small website that allows photo uploading and comment writing, which is easy to use by normal users.
 #### Due Date: 10 APR 2023

 ## 1. Structure